King-James-II/NumGuesser-Py/README.md

-# NumGuesser Game
+# Number Guesser Game

-This program is a simple random number guessing game.
-The user guesses a number between 1 and 10 until they guess the correct number.
+This program is a simple random number guessing game where the user guesses a number between 1 and 10 until they guess correctly.
 After each guess, the program provides feedback on whether the guess is too high or too low.
-Once the correct number is guessed, the user is asked if they want to play again.

 ## How to Play

-1. Run the program.
-2. Guess a number between 1 and 10.
+1. Guess a number between 1 and 10.
-3. Receive feedback on whether your guess is too high or too low.
+2. Receive feedback on whether your guess is too high or too low.
-4. Continue guessing until you guess the correct number.
+3. Continue guessing until you guess the correct number.
-5. After guessing correctly, choose whether to play again.
+4. After guessing correctly, choose whether to play again.

-## Technologies Used
+## Technologies & Concepts Used

-- Python
-- Random module
+- **Python**: The programming language used.
+- **Random Module**: Utilized for generating random numbers.
+- **Functions**: Structured the program into functions for modularity.
+- **Loops**: Allow continuous guessing until the correct number is guessed.
+- **Error Handling**: Handles invalid inputs, such as non-integer values.

-## How to Run the Program
+## How to Run

-1. Clone the repository or download the Python script file.
+1. Clone or download the Python script.
-2. Ensure you have Python installed on your machine.
+2. Ensure Python is installed.
 3. Open a terminal or command prompt.
-4. Navigate to the directory where the Python script is located.
+4. Navigate to the script directory.
-5. Run the script using the command: `python num_guesser.py`
+5. Run the script: `python num_guesser.py`

-Enjoy playing the game!
+Enjoy the game!